Sonam Kapoor, Anil Kapoor & Rhea Kapoor Wish Anand Ahuja A Happy B’Day With The Sweetest Messages!

 Sonam's Sweet Birthday Message For Her Hubby

 Sonam Kapoor wished her husband Anand on his birthday with the most adorable message.
 She put up this photo of the two of them on her Instagram, and wrote, "Happy happy birthday to the love of my life.
 To the kindest, noblest and most idealistic person I know.
 You are the best thing that happened to me.
 I hope you get to do all that you dream of.
 And contribute in all the ways you have always wanted to.
-"You're simply the best, better than all the rest!" @anandahuja #everydayphenomenal" (sic)
+"You're simply the best, better than all the rest!" @anandahuja #everydayphenomenal." (sic)

 Anil Kapoor Feels He Is Super Blessed To Have Anand In His Family